vierbergenlars/plugin-updates-gradle-plugin/README.md

 apply plugin: be.vbgn.gradle.pluginupdates.PluginUpdatesPlugin
 ```

+On linux, your global gradle `init.d` folder is located in `~/.gradle/init.d/`.
+On windows, your global gradle `init.d` folder is located in your user folder, as `.gradle/init.d`.

 ### As buildscript plugin

-If you only want to apply the plugin for a single project, you can apply it as a buildscript (normal) plugin
+If you want toch check for plugin updates in a single project, you can use the buildscript (normal) plugin.

+Update checks will only apply to the project where this plugin is applied, subprojects are not checked automatically.

+Add to the top of `build.gradle` in your project:

 ```gradle
 buildscript {